ericdjiang/robosub-ros/src/data_pub/scripts/README.md

 ```
 to listen to the `sensor_msgs/MagneticField` message.

-You should see data being printed out in the following format in this new terminal:
+You should see data being printed out in the following format for the `sensor_msgs/IMU` topic in this new terminal:

 ```
 header: